p3ob7o/Monochrome/drafts/a-black-white-renaissance.md

 ## Something is shifting

-For a long time, black and white in digital photography has been treated as a byproduct, not a choice.
+For a long time, black and white in digital photography has been treated as a byproduct rather than a choice.
 Something decided after the fact, once the image was already captured in color.

 Monochrome cameras challenge that assumption.
 They reintroduce commitment.
 They force a decision before the shutter is pressed, not after.
 They restore black and white as a way of seeing, not a setting applied later.